 Recent meta trends:

-• AoE damage being prioritized over single target
+- AoE damage is being prioritized over single target

-• Support units gaining importance in late game
+- Support units are gaining importance in the late game

 How to Use This Anime Adventures Tier List